MrAlek/PagedArray/README.md

 It is a Swift-version of its Objective-C equivalent [`AWPagedArray`](https://github.com/MrAlek/AWPagedArray), which was used for implementing the techniques described in the blog post [Fluent Pagination – no more jumpy scrolling](http://www.iosnomad.com/blog/2014/4/21/fluent-pagination).

-PagedArray represents a fixed-sized list of optional elements stored by pages.
+PagedArray represents a list of optional elements stored by pages.
 It implements all the familiar Swift collection protocols so your datasource can use it just like a regular Array while providing an easy-to-use API for setting pages of data as they are retrieved.

 ```swift